 One of the biggest challenges they face is their period.
 They can’t afford period products and often don’t have access to facilities to keep themselves clean.
 We want to give people a ‘period of dignity’ by providing free sanitary products at a Period Friendly Point in a safe, clean environment so they can take care of themselves.
 The Points are in public toilets that offer a clean, safe place with access to warm water.

 Why did we launch this Project?

-Simon Community Scotland introduced the Period Friendly Project in 2017 supported by volunteers across Glasgow, surrounding areas and Edinburgh.
-Provision of Period Friendly Points addresses the issue of period poverty affecting many women in Scotland.
-Period poverty contributes to the poor mental health and wellbeing experience of many women who are excluded from the basic essential of sanitary and hygiene products.
+Simon Community Scotland introduced the Period Friendly Project in 2017 supported by Period Friendly Volunteers across Glasgow, it’s surrounding areas and Edinburgh.
+Provision of Period Friendly Points addresses the issue of period poverty affecting many people in Scotland.
+Period poverty contributes to the poor mental health and wellbeing experience of many who are excluded from the basic essentials of sanitary and hygiene products.

 Encompassing all venues will ensure a consistent offer across 167 buildings managed by Glasgow Life on behalf of Glasgow City Council as we come out of the COVID-19 pandemic and beyond.

 Scotland became the first country in the world to make it a legal right to access free period products in November 2020 when the Scottish Government passed the Period Products (Free Provision) (Scotland) Bill.

 The aim of this Bill is to ensure that all who menstruate can have reasonably convenient access to period products, free of charge, as and when they are required.
 The Bill states that: